ljcooke/dotfiles/README.markdown

   Machine-specific settings are saved to .bashrc.local, which is included by this file.

+* `.lineak/lineakd.conf` -- Lineak settings, for mapping music keys in Linux.
+  (Tested with a Dell Inspiron 9300.)

 * `.mplayer/config` -- My old mplayer settings.
 Used with Debian and Ubuntu.

 * `.nanorc` -- No longer used.